wavefrontHQ/docs/pages/doc/ts_taggify.md

 <tr><th width="30%">Property</th><th width="70%">Description</th></tr>
 </thead>
 <tr>
-<td markdown="span">[expression](query_language_reference.html#expressions)</td>
+<td markdown="span"> [expression](query_language_reference.html#expressions)</td>
 <td>The <code>ts()</code> expression to extract a piece of information from.</td>
 </tr>
 <tr>
 <td>metrics&vert;sources&vert;&#123;tagk,&lt;pointTagKey&gt;&#125;</td>
 <td>The set of data to extract a node from for the purpose of creating a synthetic point tag.
-For example, use <strong>&#123;tagk, &lt;pointTagKey&gt;&#125;</strong> if you want to extract a node from an existing point tag value.
+Use <strong>&#123;tagk, &lt;pointTagKey&gt;&#125;</strong> if you want to extract a node from an existing point tag value.
 To use this approach, enter <code>tagk</code> followed by the point tag key associated with the point tag value. <div>For example, if you have point tag <code>Region=us-west-2b</code>, and you want to create a synthetic point tag based on the 1st zeroBasedNodeIndex, that is, <code>west</code>, then you specify <code>tagk, Region</code> in the query and set <code>zeroBasedNodeIndex</code> to 1.
 In this example, you also have to use the <code>delimiterDefinition</code> parameter to specify a hyphen (“-“) as a delimiter.</div></td></tr>
 <tr>
 <td>&lt;newPointTagKey&gt;, zeroBasedNodeIndex, delimiterDefinition</td>
 <td>Use these parameters to create a point tag using a zeroBasedNodeIndex approach.
-You use that approach if you want to  extract a single node from an existing source name, metric name, or point tag value and rename the source.
+You use that approach if you want to  extract a single node from an existing source name, metric name, or point tag value and use it as the point tag value.
 <ul>
 <li><emphasis><code>newPointTagKey</code></emphasis> - New point tag key.</li>
 <li><code>zeroBasedNodeIndex</code> - Node to extract from the selected source name(s), metric name(s), or point tag value(s). <code>taggify()</code> uses that node to create a new synthetic point tag key-value.
 Required.</li>